my-opencode/ubuntu-gnome-scripts/README.md

 ## List

 - install-appimage.sh
+  - Info
     - Simplifies integrating .AppImage applications with the Gnome application directory.
     - Takes the path to the .AppImage file as argument
   - Makes the .AppImage executable.
   - Places the .AppImage file to the ~/Application directory (customizable).
   - Extracts the icon from the .AppImage and places it in the ~/Application directory.